Jasonium/DataCleaningProject/README.md

 A 180 x 68 table, where the rows are data for subjects 1 - 30 and activities 1 - 6, and the columns are variables from the original dataset containing mean() and std() in the name.

-These variables were chosen because they are pure means and standard deviations on the data collected (as opposed to mean frequencies or standard deviations of frequencies).
+These variables were chosen because they are pure means and standard deviations on the data collected (and not mean frequencies).

 #### How the Data was Tidied